engyahmed7/posenet-demo/README.md

 http://127.0.0.1:8000
 ```

+## Demo

+Explore the Posenet demo to see the model in action!
+The demo showcases real-time pose estimation using a webcam.

+### Live Demo
+You can try out the demo here: [Posenet Demo](https://posenet-demo.kesug.com/)

+### Features
+- **Real-time Pose Estimation**: Detects and tracks human poses in real-time.
+- **User-Friendly Interface**: Simple and intuitive design for easy interaction.
+- **Cross-Platform Compatibility**: Works on various devices with a web browser.

+### Instructions
+1. Click on the link above to open the demo.
+2. Allow camera access when prompted.
+3. Move around to see the pose estimation in action!

 ## Project Structure

 -   **PoseDetection.js**: This file initializes and uses the PoseNet model for real-time body pose detection through the webcam.
 It processes the pose data continuously as users move in front of the camera.